sergtk/smart_hasher/USAGE.md

                             case when multiple hashes are stored in one file.
 By default without this option hash records are sorted by file name
+      --autosave-timeout AUTOSAVE_TIMEOUT
+                            Save accumulated hashes after interval specified as argument, in seconds (default: 300).
+Specify 0 to save hash info after handling every file, this may result in large overhead when many files on input.
+Specify -1 to disable autosave, this may result the accumulated hash data missed if execution interrupts unexpectedly.
+                            This is essential when multiple hashes stored in one file.